Logo

-Shmuley Boteach's mother Eleanor was an American tourist when she met his father in Israel.
+Shmuley Boteach's mother Eleanor was an American Ashkenazi Jew who met his father in Beersheba, Israel, where she was visiting as a tourist.

-Shmuley Boteach's parents divorced when he was eight years old; for his bar mitzvah present, he told his parents that he wanted them to reunite.
+Shmuley Boteach's parents divorced when he was eight years old; on his bar mitzvah, he told his parents he wanted them to reunite.

-Shmuley Boteach attended a Chabad camp, and fell in love with Judaism.
+Shmuley Boteach attended a Chabad-Lubavitch camp and fell in love with Judaism.

-Shmuley Boteach studied at Rabbi Alexander S Gross Hebrew Academy and at a series of yeshivas in Los Angeles, New York, and Jerusalem, Israel.
+Shmuley Boteach studied at Rabbi Alexander S Gross Hebrew Academy and at a series of yeshivas in Los Angeles, New York, and Jerusalem.

-Shmuley Boteach was ultimately chosen to be one of ten Chabad students sent to Sydney, Australia, to start a yeshiva.
+Shmuley Boteach was ultimately chosen as one of ten Chabad students sent to Sydney, Australia, to start a yeshiva.

 Shmuley Boteach met her when he was 21 years old, and they married in Sydney in 1988.